 You can also transfer Minecraft Store or Marketplace purchases to other devices.

-- Click on the below button to sign in with Microsoft.
-After clicking on it you will see the screen shown below.
+- Click on the above enter button to log in with Microsoft.

 - Enter 8 Digital Unique Code

 - To link your accounts, log in to your Microsoft Live Account.

 - You must use the account details of the Microsoft portal that you desire to associate with your PlayStation Network account.

 - This cannot be undone.

 - After you have signed in to your Microsoft account successfully, click on Play to go to the Minecraft Game home screen.

 - To reach the “Friends” tab, swipe to the right.